 The smallest district in Arunachal Pradesh, Tawang is a gorgeous place that looks nothing less than paradise.
 This exotic land is just 2,700 meters long and has several mesmerizing locations such as Pakang Teng Tso lake, Bap Teng Kang waterfalls, Shonga Tser lake and Jaswant Indo-China border that is just 40 kms away from Tawang.
 The place also has high-altitude mountain passes that are known across the world.

-A beautiful cluster of villages, filled with mountains, hills and lush green valleys, Darjeeling is now a UNESCO World Heritage Site.
-Being one of the oldest hill stations in India, it stays densely populated throughout the year, especially during the summer season.
-The best places to visit here include a rock garden, tiger hill, botanical garden, Shruberry park and Himalayan Zoo.
+A beautiful cluster of villages filled with mountains, hills, and lush green valleys, Darjeeling is now a UNESCO World Heritage Site.
+Being one of India’s oldest hill stations, it stays densely populated throughout the year, especially during the summer season.
+The best places to visit here include a rock garden, tiger hill, botanical garden, Shruberry park, and Himalayan Zoo.

-If you’re looking for fancy eateries, the Cake Lady, Bony’s Snack and Bar, Glenary’s, Beni’s Cafe and Keventers will definitely put a smile to your place.
+If you’re looking for fancy eateries, the Cake Lady, Bony’s Snack and Bar, Glenary’s, Beni’s Cafe, and Keventers will definitely put a smile on your place.

 If you’re planning a trip here, don’t forget to visit the iconic Film City, the ever-trendy Fashion Street and Colaba where you can try some cheap shopping.
-Mumbai also has the best local food joints, restaurants and hotels where you can enjoy Maharashtrian cuisine as well as foods from across the world.
+Mumbai also has the best local food joints, restaurants, and hotels where you can enjoy Maharashtrian cuisine and foods from across the world.
 The best time to visit Mumbai would be winter as the city is humid throughout the year.

-Here are some of the must-see places, any tourist in Mumbai, should visit: Dhobi Ghat – the biggest laundry in the world, Gate of India – huge monument near the beach, Mumbai beach – watch the sunset with hundreds and thousands of local Indians who love to sit on the rocks and enjoy the beautiful calm sight.
+Here are some of the must-see places any tourist in Mumbai should visit: Dhobi Ghat – the biggest laundry in the world, Gate of India – a huge monument near the beach, Mumbai beach – watch the sunset with hundreds and thousands of local Indians who love to sit on the rocks and enjoy the beautiful calm sight.